orlando/orlando.github.com/_posts/2013-03-17-always-always-pass-your-code-through-jslint.markdown

 well the problem is that when YUI compressor finds an error, then it just stop the whole package compression and says nothing about it (no error message, no file where to check, no nothing..), so i started looking for posible missing `;` or stuff like that.

-i found maybe 10 of those missing `;`. i fixed them and try to recompile…. still not working..
+i found maybe 10 of those missing `;`. i fixed them and try to recompile... still not working..

 then some of my friends asked me why i didn't use [JSLint](jslint.com) before all this problem, i realize that they were true, it was a little irresponsible on my part to no validate the coding style using a lint..